-Thought-provoking, lifelong learning also takes place through BCC's participation in the national Elderhostel program.
-The college offers about 8-10 programs each year at the Crowne Plaza Hotel in Pittsfield where more than 300 people from the United States and Canada enjoy a week of college-level courses, field trips, lively discussions, and stimulating company.
+Thought-provoking, lifelong learning also takes place through BCC's participation in the national Exploritas (formerly Elderhostel) program.
+The college offers about eight to ten programs each year at the Crowne Plaza Hotel in Pittsfield where more than 300 people from the United States and Canada enjoy a week of college-level courses, field trips, lively discussions, and stimulating company.
 Course topics include art, ecology, economics, history, literature, music, and much more.

 Local residents over 55 are invited to "commute" at a fraction of the already reasonably priced tuition.
+For more information, call 413-236-2124.